WatchOS 5: 8 tips and tricks you need to know

 Podcasts

 Apple has added the Podcasts app to WatchOS 5.
-You can manage which podcasts are synced to your Apple Watch from the Watch app on your iPhone.
+You can manage which podcasts are synced to your Apple Watch from the Watch app on your iPhone ($999 at Apple).
 Just select Podcasts from the list, then customize what is and isn't synced to your watch when it's connected to a charger overnight.

 View websites